COURSE LEADER

 Dr. Hepburn is a member of the ECEIM EGUS consensus committee, a contributing author to the textbooks of Equine Neurology and of Equine Back and Neck Pathology.
 He is a FEI treating vet at Badminton Horse Trials, Royal Windsor Horse Show and at the London International Horse Show, Olympia.

-Sarah Reuss
+Sarah Ruess

 VMD, DACVIM